 I can think of something worse: a group of people who have sight, but their leader hasn’t been able to articulate a vision!

 Never Miss the Powerful Leadership Insights Published Here Regularly!

 About the Author

 Dave Ferguson is an award-winning author, founding and lead pastor of Chicago’s Community Christian Church, a missional multi-site community considered one of the most influential churches in America.
 Dave is also the visionary for the international church-planting movement NewThing and president of the Exponential Conference.
-His most recent book is Hero Maker: 5 Essential Practices For Leaders To Multiply Leaders.
+His most recent book is Hero Maker: Five Essential Practices for Leaders to Multiply Leaders.